Public Complaints Bureau / Biro Pengaduan Awam. Complain via 03-88887777 or fax 03-88887778/37 or click to visit website

 “This is a small issue compared with other more serious problems affecting the Indian community.
 Why don’t we look at the bigger picture?”

-Ampang member of parliament Zuraida Kamaruddin has denied that she had said “ committee workers had demolished the to carry out renovation works”.
+Ampang member of parliament Zuraida Kamaruddin has denied that she had said “temple committee workers had demolished the temple to carry out renovation works”.

 Her political secretary, who was at the site yesterday, said Zuraida was “misquoted” by several newspapers on Saturday.